57+ How to Describe Fear: Best Similes for Afraid (For 2026)

 9. As afraid as a candle in the wind

-11. As afraid as a mouse hearing footsteps
+11. As afraid as a lost traveler

 17. As afraid as a swimmer in deep water